 Edit pathfinding networks to allow movement from non-player characters.
 Move, add, or remove level objects to customize the world.

 View and replace Mass Effect 3 meshes with Meshplorer.
 The ME3Tweaks Fork version has significant performance improvements over the original 3.0 version, including showing textures on the mesh.
+Beta builds of 4.1 work with Mass Effect 1 and 2.

 We recommend a minimum of 8GB of RAM to run the toolset.